 Well it is a bit like religion in that regard.
 Some people start their own.
 Others try to do without it completely.

 In our present day political landscape – world powers like Russia, China and Iran often make disparaging comments about the dollar.
 They hint at rejecting the use of the dollar.
 They are considered our most formidable enemies.

 It is rumored that Iraq’s Hussein and Libya’s Qaddafi were attempting to turn their economies away from the dollar and towards their own national currencies.
 That, some people say, is why they were killed and their countries destroyed.
 Essentially, to make an example out of them.

 It’s no rumor that we have our nukes, planes and soldiers pointed at Russia and China at any given moment.

 My point is that our money is not backed completely by faith but is truly backed by force.
-Go on believing in the dollar or our military might bomb your country.
+Go on believing in the dollar or our military might attack your country.

 In this sense, our dollars are strongly backed by Lead.
 That is a very precious metal because it can kill you.